Future of Electric Vehicle in India

 - Need of 19.7 Lakh investment for electric vehicles, to establish charging infrastructure and batteries.

-– Financing of electric vehicle in 2030 will have a market of 50 billion.
+- The financing of electric vehicles in 2030 will have a market of 50 billion.

 - Obstacles associated with EVS electric vehicle: Financing technology cost, non-availability of infrastructure, and consumer behavior